skyvers/Aged-care/_pages/ch4-actions.md

   nav: docs
 ---

 Actions represent behaviours that impact our application data.
 Actions can be in the form of buttons, hyperlinks or API calls.
-For more detail, visit the link https://skyvers.github.io/skyve-dev-guide/actions/.
+For more detail, see the developer guide [chapter on actions](https://skyvers.github.io/skyve-dev-guide/actions/).

 Next, we will add an action that only a nurse can click, which sets the status of the assessment to `reviewed=true` and sets the `assessmentReviewDate`.